-Goodwill represents the excess of the debt assumed over the fair value of assets acquired at the time of the Lifespace acquisition in July 2022 (see Note 10).
+Goodwill represents the excess of the fair value of liabilities assumed over the fair value of assets acquired at the time of the Lifespace acquisition in July 2022 (see Note 11).
 Goodwill is amortized over nine years on a straight-line basis and is evaluated for potential impairment whenever events or circumstances indicate that the carrying amount may not be recoverable.
-Lifespace has twelve months from the date of acquisition to adjust the goodwill balance based on facts and circumstances that become known.
+Lifespace had twelve months from the date of acquisition to adjust the goodwill balance based on facts and circumstances that became known.
 Goodwill acquired in the acquisition was \$34,908.
-Accumulated amortization at December 31, 2022 was \$1,608.
+Accumulated amortization at December 31, 2023 and 2022, was \$5,484 and \$1,608, respectively.